wxu-ml/wxu-ml.github.io/_pages/about.md

             04/2023:
           </td>
           <td style="text-align: justify; padding: 4px 8px; line-height: 1.4;">
-            One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT).
+            One paper was accepted by <strong>IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT)</strong>.
           </td>
         </tr>
         <tr>